Holistische Arts

 How effective is a LEEP procedure?

 A LEEP procedure successfully removes abnormal cells in most cases.
-However, statistics tell a more nuanced story than you might expect.
+However, the statistics tell a more nuanced story than you might expect.

 23%